 - 30 FPS – The most common framerate seen in the majority of console games and on some low-end PCs.
-It is also regarded as a bare minimum in order for a game to be playable, although the majority of people do not notice any stutter until FPS drops to or below 20 FPS.
+It is also regarded as a bare minimum for a game to be playable, although the majority of people do not notice any stutter until FPS drops to or below 20 FPS.

-- 120 FPS – Only achievable on high-end gaming PCs which are connected to 144Hz refresh rate monitors, 120 FPS is noticeably smoother than 60 FPS.
+- 120 FPS – Only achievable on high-end gaming PCs, which are connected to 144Hz refresh rate monitors, 120 FPS is noticeably smoother than 60 FPS.
 However, due to high hardware requirements and the inevitably high prices, it remains popular only among enthusiast gamers.

-- 240 FPS – The peak framerate that you can hope to get today, 240 FPS can only be displayed on 240Hz refresh rate monitors, much like 120 FPS is only visible on 144Hz ones.
+- 240 FPS – The peak framerate that you can hope to achieve today, 240 FPS, can only be displayed on 240Hz refresh rate monitors, much like 120 FPS is only visible on 144Hz ones.
 However, the difference between 120 FPS and 240 FPS is nigh-indistinguishable.
 That, combined with the even higher hardware costs, makes it obvious as to why 240 FPS is targeted only by a small number of gaming enthusiasts.

 Keep in mind that it is physically impossible to maintain a completely stable framerate and that it will fluctuate regardless of how powerful a system you’re gaming on or how well-optimized a game is.
 Furthermore, the higher the framerate, the less noticeable these fluctuations will be.